 Following your procedure, you'll be moved to a recovery area where you'll need to lie still for four to six hours to prevent bleeding at your catheter site.
 Your heartbeat and blood pressure will be monitored continuously to check for complications of the procedure.

-Depending on your condition, you may be able to go home the same day as your procedure, or you may need to stay in the hospital for one to three days.
+Depending on your condition, you may be able to go home the same day as your procedure, or you may need to stay in the hospital for one day.
 If you go home the same day, plan to have someone else drive you home after your procedure.

 You may feel a little sore after your procedure, but the soreness shouldn't last more than a week.
-Most people are able to return to their normal activities within a few days of having ablation.
+You'll usually be able to return to your normal activities within a few days after having cardiac ablation.

-Although catheter ablation can be successful, some people need repeat procedures.
+Although cardiac ablation can be successful, some people need repeat procedures.
 You may also need to take medications, even after you've had ablation.